harryxp/Agrippa/DEV.md

 ## File System plugins

-- Press <Enter> when "Searching..." would trigger a bug
 - Still slow on the backend side - arrays in IndexBuilder?  trie?
 - It does not detect new items automatically.
 - Frontend max recursion level exceeded if too many items.